isauravmanitripathi/Animate-Mermaid-Chart/json-editor/readme.md

 fourth step: convert text to audio using tts

 Now in this step we get the text and convert the text to audio.
 Using Edgetts and other mechanism.
 After that audio is convert it is stored in a temporary folder. and it should update the path of mermaid json with the audio path so we can accesss it.

+In this code it also adds the audio length, detect the length of audio using ffprobe and it adds the length.

 ```json